Some of which, ONLY genealogists will find amusing!

 Many of you may have heard this one before.
-In fact, there was a country song based on it.
+In fact, there is a country song based on it.
 Or maybe it is the song -- I couldn't say.

 Many many years ago when I was twenty three,